remap/ice-ar/README.md

 ## Edge Node

 ### Docker

+> **NOTE:** In order to benefit from GPU acceleration, one must install [nvidia-runtime](https://github.com/NVIDIA/nvidia-docker) runtime on their host machines.
+Edge node processing modules are relying on this runtime and, most likely, won't run if it's not installed.

 In order to provide easy and quick edge-node deployment, edge node modules were containerized.
 These modules can (and should) interact with each other in order to provide full edge node functionality.
 There are three types of edge node modules: